saulo19297/Cyclistic-Bike-Share/README.md

 - add new column ride_length that tells the duration of trips in minutes

   ## Data Analysis
-  -order data by month then by day
+  - order data by month then by day
-  -average of ride length by month and day
+  - average of ride length by month and day

   ## Visualization
   - amount of total casual riders vs members